lyijin/bismsmark/README.md

 ## Additional customisation ##

-qThe resources (RAM/cores) requested in `Snakefile` is optimised to work on the human genome (hg38/GRch38), and on my local `slurm` cluster.
+The resources (RAM/cores) requested in `Snakefile` is optimised to work on the human genome (hg38/GRch38), and on my local `slurm` cluster.
 Remember that larger genomes will need more RAM, larger sequence files will need more time to be processed.

 To check resources consumed by jobs, use `sacct` with the `-S mmdd` flag, where `mmdd` == month, date e.g. `-S 0801`.